JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 2) Generally speaking, as the quantization precision of data, weights, and biases increases (i.e., higher retained precision), the performance of the model improves, as can be shown by the increased accuracy and reduced loss (though not obvious in our case).
 However, this also impacts other metrics to a certain extent, such as a noticeable increase in the latency required to execute a single batch, an augmentation in model size, and a rise in the number of bitwise operations.

 Accuracy and loss actually serve as the same quanlity metric.
 In fact, accuracy and loss are inversely proportional, implying that as the model's prediction accuracy increases, the prediction loss correspondingly decreases.
-This relationship is evident from the following formula for accuracy:
+This relationship is evident from the following formula for accuracy (torcheval.metrics.MulticlassAccuracy):

 <img src="../../imgs/3_2_1.png" width=200>